What is Acupuncture?

 In most cases, acupuncture is covered as part of your physiotherapy when you have private health insurance benefits, a work related injury or car accident.
 Unfortunately, OHIP does not cover acupuncture at this time.

 What training do you need to perform acupuncture?

 Acupuncture is a post-graduate course.
 Currently there is no standard training required to perform acupuncture.
-All of our physiotherapists have taken courses with recognized courses including the McMaster Medical Acupuncture Program and the Acupuncture Foundation of Canada Institute (AFCI).
+All of our physiotherapists have taken courses with recognized courses including the McMaster Contemporary Medical Acupuncture Program and the Acupuncture Foundation of Canada Institute (AFCI).
 Some of these programs involve 220 hours or more of study.
-All of our physiotherapists are also governed by the College of Physiotherapists of Ontario which governs the use of acupuncture within our profession.
+Our physiotherapists are also governed by the College of Physiotherapists of Ontario which governs the use of acupuncture within our profession.

 Haldimand Physiotherapy is associated with the McMaster Contemporary Medical Acupuncture Program as well as being part of its instructor program.
 Go to mcmasteracupuncture.com for more information.

 Your treating physiotherapist can help you answer any other questions or concerns you may have about how acupuncture can help you.